orzuk/COMPASS/README.md

 The program comes with the 16S sequence database described in the paper (see section 4).

 3.2.
 Reconstruct mixture identities from reads:
-This is the main utility of STRIP.
+This is the main utility of COMPASS.
 It reconstructs a microbial sample from short read data, and a prepared sequence database (see Section 3.1).

 Main solver program: SolveMixingMatrixFromReads